Weetynn/housing-dm-ii/README.md

     ▪️ Plotted histograms for continuous variables.

-    ▪️ Observations showed that these variables were positively skewed, indicating that high-value houses and large properties were relatively rare.

-    ▪️ Analysis of latitude and longitude variables revealed clustering of homes within specific geographical bands, possibly indicating denser neighborhoods.
+    ▪️ Findings are: Observations showed that these variables were positively skewed, indicating that high-value houses and large properties were relatively rare.
+Analysis of latitude and longitude variables revealed clustering of homes within specific geographical bands, possibly indicating denser neighborhoods.

 #### 📌 Bivariate Relationships